 One of the main reasons companies struggle to meaningfully engage buying committees is a lack of the right tools.

-Many teams rely on ABM software to reach prospects at key accounts.
+Many teams rely on traditional ABM software to reach prospects at key accounts.
 However, the main purpose of those tools is to help identify in-market accounts, not to engage the specific contacts you want to convert.

 For example, imagine if Figma wanted to target an enterprise company like Microsoft.